 Some students may complete the CSC over 3 years with 2 courses per term, this would equate to an average workload of 25+ hours per week.

-Some students may complete CSC over 2 years (6x PTS terms) with 3 specific courses per term which equates to an average workload of 40+ hours per week between class time, reading and homework.
+Students wanting to fast-track may complete CSC over 2 years (6x PTS terms) with 3 specific courses per term which equates to an average workload of 40+ hours per week between class time, reading and homework.

 Attendance and participation are mandatory, students who skip classes or who do not participate may be dropped from a COMP course.